Bootstrap FreeKB - OpenSSL - View SSL certificate using s_client and showcerts

 -----END CERTIFICATE-----

 By default, the connection to the target server will remain open.
-You can echo Q (that stands for quit) so that the connection is closed after you get what you need.
+You can use echo to close the connection.

 By default, the first few lines of output with be "depth" and "verify return".
 While this information can be helpful when debugging, if you are not debugging, this information can be kind of annoying.